 - Clear Navigation: You should be able to find sections like ‘Bills,’ ‘Payments,’ and ‘Reports’ without searching.

-- Simple Account Linking: The process of adding new utility accounts should be simple, with clear instructions.
+- Simple Account Linking: The process of adding new utility accounts should be straightforward, with clear instructions.

 - Quick Payment Flow: Making a payment should involve minimal steps and clear confirmation messages.